 “Terms” means these Terms and Conditions.

-“Third Party Supplier” means the third party selected by IPS to enable IPS to perform the Services or to supply the Goods.
+“Third Party Supplier” means the third party selected by IPS from time to time to perform the Services and/or to supply the Goods in whole or part.

 “VAT” means value added tax chargeable under English law for the time being and any similar additional tax.